open-resources/physics_bank/content/public/008.Energy/Conservation of Energy/Two Waterslide Paths/Two Waterslide Paths.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Two Waterslide Paths
       part1:
         ans1:
           value: riders will arrive at the end of their slide with a greater final speed along path (i) than along path (ii).
         ans2:
           value: riders will arrive at the same speed at the end of their slide regardless of which track they choose.
         ans3:
           value: riders will arrive at the end of their slide with a greater final speed along path (ii) than along path (i).
         ans4:
           value: riders will not reach the end of their slide as they will fly off the sides of the track regardless of which track they choose.
         ans5:
           value: riders will not reach the end of their slide along path (ii) as they will not be able to get over the hill.
 ---
 # {{ params.vars.title }}
 Two waterslide paths are shown in the figure.